 While the three R’s of Recycle, Reduce and Reuse have been our sustainable mantra for the past decade, 2020 is here to introduce a whole new level of green living.
 Meet the Zero-Waste lifestyle.
 Far more than just a passing fad, zero waste focuses on minimizing our impact on the environment by lessening or even eliminating the need to create trash.
 While this might sound like a nearly impossible task, it’s a lot easier than you might think.
 Check out these five easy ways to add zero-waste techniques to your everyday life.

-A paper coffee cup, a smoothie straw and pre-packed salad clamshell might seem insignificant at the time, but these seemingly innocuous products can add up in the long run.
+A paper coffee cup, a smoothie straw, and a pre-packed salad clamshell might seem insignificant at the time, but these seemingly innocuous products can add up in the long run.
 Be a sustainable advocate by planning ahead.
-Bring a thermos or mug to the coffee shop, use a metal or silicone straw and start a brown bag revolution for lunch.
+Bring a thermos or mug to the coffee shop, use a metal or silicone straw, and start a brown bag revolution for lunch.
 Make use of reusable snack pouches and beeswax wraps in lieu of single-use plastics.
 Stay away from pre-packaged goods that utilize excess packaging and unnecessary wrapping.
-Shop the bulk section of your grocery store and support local businesses by buying package free at your neighborhood farmers market.
+Shop the bulk section of your grocery store and support local businesses by buying packages free at your neighborhood farmers market.